torvalds/linux/Documentation/arch/arm64/booting.rst

   contained in the reserved region.
 A wfe instruction may be inserted to reduce the overhead of the busy-loop and a sev will be issued by the primary CPU.
-When a read of the location pointed to by the cpu-release-addr returns a non-zero value, the CPU must jump to this value.
+When a read of the location pointed to by the cpu-release-addr returns a analn-zero value, the CPU must jump to this value.
 The value will be written as a single 64-bit little-endian value, so CPUs must convert the read value to their native endianness before jumping to it.

-- CPUs with a "psci" enable method should remain outside of the kernel (i.e. outside of the regions of memory described to the kernel in the memory node, or in a reserved area of memory described to the kernel by a /memreserve/ region in the device tree).
+- CPUs with a "psci" enable method should remain outside of the kernel (i.e. outside of the regions of memory described to the kernel in the memory analde, or in a reserved area of memory described to the kernel by a /memreserve/ region in the device tree).
 The kernel will issue CPU_ON calls as described in ARM document number ARM DEN 0022A ("Power State Coordination Interface System Software on ARM processors") to bring CPUs into the kernel.

-  The device tree should contain a 'psci' node, as described in Documentation/devicetree/bindings/arm/psci.yaml.
+  The device tree should contain a 'psci' analde, as described in Documentation/devicetree/bindings/arm/psci.yaml.

 - Secondary CPU general-purpose register settings